ntop/n2n/doc/Crypto.md

 On Intel CPUs, SPECK performs even faster than openSSL's ChaCha20 as it takes advantage of SSE4 or AVX2 if available (compile using `-march=native`).
 On Raspberry's ARM CPU, it is second place behind ChaCha20 and before AES-CBC.

-_Also, multi-threading might accelerate this cipher on all CPUs with more than one core._

 ### Random Numbers

 Throughout n2n, pseudo-random numbers are generated for several purposes, e.g. random MAC assignment and the IVs for use with the various ciphers.
-With a view to the IVs, especially for use in the stream ciphers, the pseudo-random numbers shall be as collision-free as possible. n2n uses an implementation of XORSHIFT128+ which shows a periodicity of 2¹²⁸.
+Regarding IVs, especially for using in the stream ciphers, the pseudo-random numbers shall be as collision-free as possible. n2n uses an implementation of XORSHIFT128+ which shows a periodicity of 2¹²⁸.

 Its initialization relies on seeding with a value as random as possible.
 Various sources are tapped including a syscall to Linux' `SYS_getrandom` as well as Intels hardware random number generators `RDRND` and `RDSEED`, if available (compile using `-march=native`).

 ### Pearson Hashing

-For general purpose hashing, n2n employs Pearson hashing as it offers variable hash sizes and is said to not be too collidy.
-However, this is not a cryptographically secure hashing function which by the way is not required here: The hashing is never applied in a way that the hash shall proove the knowledge of a secret without showing the secret.
+For general purpose hashing, n2n employs Pearson hashing as it offers variable hash sizes and is said not to be too "collidy".
+However, this is not a cryptographically secure hashing function which by the way is not required here: The hashing is never applied in a way that the hash shall prove the knowledge of a secret without showing the secret.

 _Pearson hashing is tweakable by making your own permutation of the 256 byte table._

-_Pearson hashing allows for verifying only parts of the hash – just in case performance requirements would urge to do so._
+_Pearson hashing allows verification of parts of the hash only – just in case performance requirements would urge to do so._

 ## Header